Last Updated on June 1, 2023 by Dave Schoenbeck

 - The franchisee is financially unprepared.
 They are blinded by the desire to “get rich quick” and don’t realize that businesses, even with established brand names, take significant capital to build.

 - The franchisor was too slow to build and fund the centralized support system with key people to support a distributed business with multiple locations.

 - The franchisor sold to franchisees too early or too late, missing the sweet spot.

 What Makes a Franchise Successful?

 Like the reasons why franchises fail, the markers of success vary slightly depending on the franchise.
 However, there are a few common factors across most successful franchises.
 Here are the points you need to hit for your franchise to thrive:

 - Franchisors and franchisees are realistic about the entire process going in.
-Franchisees are aware of the time and financial commitment it will take to manage a franchise and are prepared to take on the job.
+Franchisees know the time and financial commitment it will take to manage a franchise and are prepared to take on the job.

 - There is a demonstrated need for the franchise in the marketplace.
 So you aren’t moving into an area with heavy competition and offering a business that isn’t needed.

 - Customer service is phenomenal.
 The franchise quickly wins over and retains loyal customers.

 - Franchisees have enough capital to build the business.
 This includes a marketing budget and plan and a substantial safety net for the first two years.

 - Franchisors and franchisees alike are good leaders with strong management skills.
 They communicate responsibly and run a tight ship.

 Don’t become overwhelmed by the reasons why franchises fail.
 If you are considering becoming a franchisee or are planning to franchise your business, hiring an experienced business coach is a great idea.
 Please fill out my contact form for a complimentary coaching session to ensure your success and prevent you from becoming one of those unsuccessful franchises.